Hospitality-grade floor protection · Ships in 1–3 business days · 90-day limited warranty

 Which Floors Work with Furniture Glides?

-This part of our furniture glides guide covers floor compatibility.
-Furniture glides are designed for smooth, hard floors.
-If your floor has a polished or sealed surface, glides will protect it.
-This furniture glides guide covers the floor types where each glide works best.
-If your floor is carpet, rough, or unsealed, glides aren’t the right product.
+Furniture glides are made for smooth, hard floors.
+If your floor is polished or sealed, glides protect it.
+If your floor is carpet, rough, or unsealed, glides are not the right product.
+For broader floor-care guidance, the National Wood Flooring Association publishes maintenance standards for hardwood.

 Glides work on these floors